openvswitch/ovs/vtep/README.ovs-vtep.rst

        $ vtep-ctl add-ps br0
        $ vtep-ctl set Physical_Switch br0 tunnel_ips=10.2.2.1

 6. Start the VTEP emulator.
-If you installed the components following the `installation guide <../INSTALL.rst>`__ file, run the following from the same directory as this README:
+If you installed the components following ``Documentation/intro/install/general``, run the following from the same directory as this README:

    ::